strategineer/personal-website/content/blog/2025-01-23/index.md

 An experienced GM can solve these potential problems without being told how to, but Shadowdark RPG tells you how to do it instead of assuming that you already know how to which most of these books do making Shadowdark stand out among its peers.

-# What's NOT cool about the Shadowdark RPG rules?
+## What's less cool about the Shadowdark RPG system?

 Some of the extra classes found in the Shadowdark official zines feel either out of place, too strong or too weird compared to the classic Fighter/Rogue/Wizard/Cleric classes.